quacksouls/lyf/_tabs/code_program.md

    count(10)
 ```

-Must specify a target language for syntax highlighting.
-Line numbering is on by
+You must specify a target language for syntax highlighting.
+Line numbering is
-default.
+on by default.

 ```python
 def count(n):